bobooo40/world_population/use-case/use-case-2.md

 ## MAIN SUCCESS SCENARIO

 1. A request for cities information in a certain area (e.g. continent) is sent to the user.
-2. The user captures parameter (region, continent, the world, district, country) to produce countries report.
+2. The user captures parameter (region, continent, the world, district, country) to produce cities report.
 3. The user extracts information of the cities based on the given parameter.
 4. The report is produced.